 Knowing these sounds is essential to the effective hunter.
 Not only can they let him know where deer are and what they’re doing, but certain sounds may repel or attract certain types of deer at certain times.
 It might sound complicated, but there are definitely harder languages to learn.

 In the end learning the vocabulary of deer speak is a lot of fun.
+If you’re looking to imitate a deer you should checkout this list of popular deer calls.

 What sounds does a deer make when scared or nervous?